how to prepare resume for freshers

 Here are the popular resume formatting styles – chronological, functional, and hybrid – and discover when each is the most appropriate choice.

 • The Chronological Resume: The chronological resume is your go-to format if you have a consistent work history with clear career progression.
 It’s ideal for those who want to highlight their stability and steady climb up the career ladder.
-Your work history is listed in reverse chronological order, starting with your most recent job and working backwards.
-T
+Your work history is listed in reverse chronological order, starting with your most recent job and working backward.

 • The Functional Resume: Opt for the functional format when you want to emphasize your skills and qualifications over your work history.
 This format is perfect if you have employment gaps, are changing careers, or have diverse skills.